AMI-Scenario-Labs/ami-scenario-lab-traderlite-guide/Lab-3.md

 6.1 In a new browser tab open the CP4I **Platform Home** URL provided to you by your instructors.

-6.2 Login with your _user???_ credentials if prompted
+6.2 Login with your _openldap_ credentials if prompted

 6.3 Click on **Skip Welcome**